JoshuaJFHolloway/TL/README.md

 ## Things I am not happy with

+- Not having tested the life cycle method componentDidMount in departingServices.

 // discuss what you would like to improve about the current codebase

 ## Trade offs